 nutritional program, joint supplements, and fat.

-In Dillon’s case, I would suggest starting putting him a Simplexity Essentials for extra stamina during ropings as well as improved digestion.
-The Essentials are daily packs that include blue-green algae, probiotics, and enzymes.
+In Dillon’s case, I would suggest starting putting him packets of bluegreen algae, probiotics and enzyme capsules for extra stamina during ropings as well as improved digestion.
 One to two packets a day should be sufficient.

 For Dillon’s clicking joints, Adequan would be an ideal solution, along with long slow warm ups before ropings.
 Finally, for his dull hair coat and weight loss issues, adding extra fat to his diet would be a big help.
 Stabilized rice bran will not only pack on the calories, but will also bring a shine to his dull hair coat.
 For Metal-type horses, a little fat goes a long way.
 Since Dillon is a bit thin the rice bran is a perfect solution.
 For a Metal-type horse who is already fat, chia seeds are an excellent source of fat that won’t make the horse fatter.
 Learn more about chia seeds and other digestive products here.

 I hope this case study helps you if you have an older performance horse who does great but just needs a little extra support to keep going on the show circuit.

 Photo Credit: http://www.flickr.com/photos/meikes_stock/382201096/